OUR

 Varvaglione 1921, now one of the oldest and most awarded wineries in Southern Italy, celebrates its 90th anniversary by launching a prestigious wine called “Papale.”

-The company produces approximately 4,000,000 bottles annually and exports to more than 60 countries worldwide.
+The company produces around 5,000,000 bottles per year and exports to over 70 countries worldwide.

 The Varvaglione family business